 - Basic networking knowledge (IP address, port, firewall etc.)

 - Basic PI System knowledge (passing Visualizing PI System Data or PI System Administration is highly recommended prior this course if student does not have any PI System experience)

 The class begins with a detailed examination of the PI System and its components.
 The student will seek to gain an understanding of how the PI System fits into the Enterprise infrastructure as a whole, and how the various pieces will contribute to their overall value of the customer.

 The course will then be devoted to a series of exercises where the student is challenged to understand the function and value of each of the pieces of the PI System.
 The class will share ideas about best practices and ways to approach planning an implementation.
-Students will gain experience installing a PI System from scratch, configuring interfaces, connectors and buffering, and finally expanding the system to a High Availability (HA) configuration.
+Students will gain experience by installing and configuring a PI System from scratch (PI Server, PI Interface, PI Buffer Subsystem, PI Vision, PI Connector), and finally expanding the system to a High Availability (HA) configuration.
 The course is designed to give students a broad knowledge and hands on experience to use toward their own real world implementation.

 These topics will be covered in each class.

-The course ends with a challenge to students to use the course material to construct a complete data solution for use when they return to their job.
+The course ends with a challenge to students to use the course material to configure new PI Interface for OPC DA that connects to another data source and build related PI Points.
+Configure new data source instance for PI Connector for OPC UA in PI Data Collection Manager.
 The goal of this is two-fold: to reinforce in the student the new skills learned in the class and to allow more time for the student to ask questions and get clarification on concepts prior to returning to their job.